simiyo/my-first-gh-repo/README.md

 # How to use this wiki
 Anyone who wants to join in are welcomed.

-We will be taking contributions to our project so if you want to drop us a line of code; please feel free
+We will be taking contributions to our project so if you want to drop us a line of code; please feel free.